exponea/exponea-android-sdk/Documentation/huawei.md

 >
 > For detailed instructions, please refer to [Preparations for Integrating HUAWEI HMS Core](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html#0) in the official HMS documentation.

-## Implement HMS Message Service in Your App
+## Implement HMS Message Service in your app

 Next, you must create and register a service that extends `HmsMessageService`.
 The SDK's automatic tracking relies on your app providing this implementation.